rcardona-os/ocpv-hcp/README.md

 ```

 ##### 0.4 - Test if the multicluster engine Operator has at least one managed OCP cluster
+🚀  A managed cluster is any cluster that is centrally managed by a control plane, such as Red Hat Advanced Cluster Management (RHACM), OpenShift GitOps, or OpenShift Hosted Control Planes.
+A key Characteristics of a Managed Cluster is that it can be a full OpenShift cluster or a hosted cluster.

 ```bash
 $ oc get managedclusters local-cluster